eip-home/eip-headers/draft-eip-headers-definitions.md

 ## EIP Identifiers LTVs

 EIP identifiers can be used for different use-cases.
-They can be used to identify a "slice", or a Customer, or they can be used to carry a "Contract Identifier".
+For example, they can be used to identify a "slice", or a Customer, or they can be used to carry a "Contract Identifier".
 Two classes of EIP Identifies are defined, Short and Long Identifiers.
 Short Identifiers are 16 bits Identifiers.
 Long Identifiers are Nx32 bits long (N>=1).